MSalaah/android-assignment/README.md

 * Whenever the _SHOW MORE_ button is clicked, append 3 more items (at most) to that group.

 ### Detail Screen
 There are no specifications for this screen.
-Be creative and display the information you feel more adequate.
+Be creative and display the information you feel is most relevant.

 ### Information Source
 We included a library that provides fake wifis, use the `FakeWiFiProvider` to populate the list.